Johnfavour20/Nwangele-LGA-Small-Business-Loan-Support/README.md

 ## 4. Getting Started

-To run the frontend of this application locally, follow these steps.
+To run this application locally, follow these steps.

 ### Prerequisites
 - [Node.js](https://nodejs.org/) (version 18 or higher recommended)